service: business case design

 test

-I built a research plan to test the sub-hypothesis and led analysis for Desirability and Feasibility.
-Our Finance Analyst led analysis for Viability.
+I developed a research plan to test the sub-hypotheses and led the analysis for Desirability and Feasibility, while our Finance Analyst conducted the Viability analysis.

-To test feasibility, I took a 2 steps approach:
+To test feasibility, I took a 2-step approach:

 Comprehensive internal analysis

-I reviewed past project scopes & outcomes, strategic documentation, conducted interviews with 10 internal stakeholders and 5 clients.
+I reviewed past project scopes and outcomes, as well as strategic documentation, and conducted interviews with 10 internal stakeholders and 5 clients.

 youth